SaturnBTC/arch-typescript-sdk/README.md

 };

-const payerPubkey = new Uint8Array(32); // Replace with your payer pubkey const recentBlockhash = '...'; // Replace with recent blockhash (hex string)
+const payerPubkey = new Uint8Array(32); // Replace with your payer pubkey const recentBlockhash = '...'; // Call the archRpc.getBestBlockhash

 const message = SanitizedMessageUtil.createSanitizedMessage(
   [instruction],
   payerPubkey,
-  recentBlockhash
+  recentBlockhash,
 );

 const messageHash = SanitizedMessageUtil.hash(message);
-const signature = /* sign messageHash with your private key */;
+// Sign the message hash with your Bitcoin private key using the BIP322 standard.
-const adjustedSignature = SignatureUtil.adjustSignature(signature);
+// (You must use a wallet or library that supports BIP322 message signing.) const signature = bip322Sign(privateKey, messageHash, addressType); // pseudocode const adjustedSignature = SignatureUtil.adjustSignature(signature);

 const transaction = {